brunobar79/eth-url-parser/README.md

 Module that supports parsing / building of all the different ethereum standard urls: [ERC-681](https://eips.ethereum.org/EIPS/eip-681) and [ERC-831](https://eips.ethereum.org/EIPS/eip-831)

-This module contains two functions:
+This module contains two functions which allows you to:

 - [Parsing Ethereum URLs](#parsing-an-ethereum-url)
 - [Building Ethereum URLs](#building-an-ethereum-url)